cakephp/docs/en/models/associations-linking-models-together.rst

    returned.
 -  **offset**: The number of associated rows to skip over (given the current conditions and order) before fetching and associating.
--  **finderQuery, deleteQuery, insertQuery**: A complete SQL query CakePHP can use to fetch, delete, or create new associated model records.
+-  **finderQuery**: A complete SQL query CakePHP can use to fetch associated model records.
 This should be used in situations that require very custom results.

 Once this association has been defined, find operations on the Recipe model will also fetch related Tag records if they exist::